Archive for the ‘Uncategorized’ is_category>

 • Over-valuing familiarity – Just because someone looks like the last great leader doesn’t mean they’re right for what’s next.
 We help you stay future-focused.

-• Ignoring internal candidates – We’ll always ask: is there someone in your team with potential?
+• Ignoring internal potential – We’ll always ask: is there someone in your team with the right attributes?
 And if not, why not?
-What will you do next time to create succession?
+What will you do next time to create succession for next time?

 • Forgetting about cultural fit – We assess for alignment as well as capability.
 Values alignment is essential.